CanDIG/mohccn-synthetic-data/README.md

 ```

 Script uses the config files in the given folder to run `CSVConvert` from `clinical_ETL_code` and will output `raw_data_map.json` to the `medium_dataset_csv` folder.
 This file can be used for clinical data ingest.

+### Creating a custom dataset

+#### Specifying dataset size

+##### `--sample`

+Specifying the `--sample` argument will sample the specified number of donors, divided approximately equally amongst the 10 programs in the large_dataset.
+The maximum number for this argument is 4999, as there are 5000 total donors in this dataset.

+Output csvs and from the clinical_etl tranformation will be saved in a folder named `custom_dataset_csv-{sample}`.

+##### `--donor-number` and `--number-of-programs`

+These two arguments must be specified together. `--donors-per-program` specifies the number of donors to choose per program, and `--number-of-programs` determines how many programs to sample from.
+So the total number of donors in the dataset will be `--donors-per-program` x `--number-of-programs`.
+The donors are sampled from the large dataset so the maximum for `--donors-per-program` is 500 and the maximum for `--number-of-programs` is 10.

+All outputs are saved into a folder called: `custom_dataset_csv-{total_donors}`

+#### Specifying a prefix with `--prefix`

+The `--prefix` argument can be used to prepend the specified prefix to all csvs in the dataset.
+When this argument is used, a new folder is created `custom_dataset_csv-{prefix}`, the edited csvs are saved in this folder and the manifest from the source dataset is used for clinical_etl conversion.
+The outputs from clinical_etl are also saved in this folder.

 ## How to generate genomic json files